 Which greenhouse gases do these indicators track?

-EPA's report also notes some other substances that have much shorter atmospheric lifetimes (i.e., less than a year) but are still relevant to climate change.
+Other substances that have much shorter atmospheric lifetimes (i.e., less than a year) are still relevant to climate change.
 Important short-lived substances that affect the climate include water vapor, ozone in the troposphere, pollutants that lead to ozone formation, and aerosols (atmospheric particles) such as black carbon and sulfates.
 Water vapor, tropospheric ozone, and black carbon contribute to warming, while other aerosols produce a cooling effect.
 In addition to several long-lived greenhouse gases, EPA's Atmospheric Concentrations of Greenhouse Gases indicator tracks concentrations of ozone in the layers of the Earth's atmosphere, while Figure 2 of the Climate Forcing indicator shows the influence of a variety of short-lived substances.

 How do indicators relate to human health?

 Indicators provide key information on changes that are occurring in our environment, like increasing temperatures or more severe extreme weather events, which can threaten people's health.
 Tracking changes in climate impacts and exposures improves understanding of changes in health risk, even if the actual health outcome is difficult to quantify.
 For example, while only some indicators exist for human health outcomes related to climate change, like West Nile Virus, Lyme Disease, Heat-Related Deaths, and Cold-Related Deaths, other indicators—like Ragweed Pollen Season, Heat Waves, or Wildfires—give insight into the changing risks to human health.
 There are many factors other than climate that affect human health; these are discussed in more detail in EPA's overview of the connections between climate change and human health.

 EPA's climate change indicators are grouped into six categories: